Cartswapping is a technique which allows “transporting” ACE to any game.

 - Insert another cartridge

 Let’s break this down.
 First, getting the CPU outside of ROM.
 This basically amounts to finding an ACE exploit in any game - fortunately, there are plenty in plenty of games, most notably the Pokémon games.
-For further details about this, refer to my post about ACE.

 Second, keeping the CPU outside of ROM.
 This involves the ACE exploit’s payload.
 There are three techniques used to do so: either spin the CPU in a loop for a relatively large amount of time (a few seconds, basically); wait until the cartridge has been inserted again; or wait for a user interaction.
 Let’s discuss the latter two.